marogauner/To-Do-App/README.md

 # To-Do-App

-To-Do-App developed with HTML, CSS and Javascript.
+a simple To-Do-App developed with HTML, CSS and Javascript.
-We make crazy